 |190 Plant Street Frankenmuth, MI 48734|

-The Frankenmuth Wastewater Treatment Plant was originally constructed in 1954.
+The Frankenmuth Water Resource Recovery Facility was originally constructed in 1954.
 The original facility consisted of primary and final settling tanks and the trickling filter process for biological treatment of organic pollutants.
 Renovated and expanded in the 1970's, the plant's activated sludge biological treatment process was adopted to meet increasing organic waste loadings from the area's major restaurants and breweries.

 In 1987, construction began again to accommodate anticipated growth and enable compliance with more stringent effluent limitations.
 The expansion resulted in significant energy savings by utilizing anaerobic pretreatment for the brewery and fine bubble aeration for the activated sludge, secondary treatment process.